 We recommend sticking to a consistent schedule, so you don’t bombard customers with emails, but you send them frequently enough so they remember your brand.
 General consensus suggests that any more than eight emails per month is a bad idea.

 Use customer segmentation effectively

-Aside from GDPR, there are other regulations which govern the way you can and can’t use customer data.
-These include the CAN-SPAM Act, which provides guidelines for commercial emails, and makes it mandatory for senders to allow recipients to opt out of their messages.
+Aside from GDPR, there are other regulations that govern the way you can and can’t use customer data.
+These include the CAN-SPAM Act, which provides guidelines for commercial emails and makes it mandatory for senders to allow recipients to opt-out of their messages.
 Make sure you stay up-to-date with these regulations or you’ll face not just the annoyance of your customers, but also hefty fines.

 Conclusion: build trust with your customers

 While it’s important to make sure you have all the technical aspects (URLs, image placements, authentication, etc) in place to make sure you have a high sender score and good email deliverability, it’s also crucial to create and send relevant, engaging, and useful emails.
 You need to develop trust not just with the ISPs, inbox providers, and email spam filters, but also with your customers.

 If you want to maximize the ROI of your email marketing campaigns, then marketing automation software such as Act!
 Marketing Automation can help.
 With marketing automation software, you can automate your outreach, segment customers, and automatically send emails to these targeted lists based on pre-defined criteria and triggers.
 These response-driven marketing campaigns can help you better prospect and engage customers, which will help you generate leads that will make a difference to your business.